cockroachdb/docs/v20.1/topology-follower-reads.md

 In a multi-region deployment, the follower reads pattern is a good choice for tables with the following requirements:

 - Read latency must be low, but write latency can be higher.
-- Reads can be historical (48 seconds or more in the past).
+- Reads can be historical (a few seconds in the past, as defined by the [follower reads timestamp](follower-reads.html#experimental-follower-read-timestamp)).
 - Rows in the table, and all latency-sensitive queries, **cannot** be tied to specific geographies (e.g., a reference table).
 - Table data must remain available during a region failure.